Space & Session Guide

 6. Import Space

-Section titled “6.
-Import Space”To import a Space, you need to use the POST /Spaces/import endpoint.
+Section titled “Importing via REST API”To import a Space via REST API, you need to use the POST /Spaces/import endpoint.
 This will import the Space and all related objects.
 The name of the Space will be the same as the original Space, but the slug will be a random string.
 You can change the slug any time in the Space settings.

 Example